Pradyumna: Descendants

 As per the Bhagavata Purana, Canto 10, Chapter 61, Aniruddha was the son of Pradyumna and Rukmavati.
 He was later abducted by Usha (daughter of Bana asura and granddaughter of Mahabali), who wished to marry him.
 Usha's father, Banasura, however, imprisoned Aniruddha, creating a battle between Krishna and Shiva.
 In the battle, Pradyumna defeated Shiva's son Kartikeya, who fled on his peacock.
 At the end of the war, Banasura lost, and Aniruddha and Usha were married.
 Aniruddha is said to have been very much like his grandfather Krishna, to the extent that some consider him to be a jana avatar, an avatar of Vishnu.
 Aniruddha's son was Vajra.
 Vajra was known to be an invincible warrior and was the only survivor of the Yadu Dynasty after the Yadus' battle.
 According to some sources, Vajra then had 16 idols of Krishna and other gods carved from a rare, imperishable stone called Braja and built temples to house these idols in and around Mathura so as to feel the presence of Krishna.
 It is said that Pradyumna and Arjuna were equivalent in their skills.

+In Jainism

+In Jain tradition, Pradyumna is described as the son of Krishna and Rukmini, and as a Kamadeva, a famous heroic figure known for beauty and charm.
+Jain scriptures say that names such as Manmatha, Madana, Kāma, and Kāmadeva were all used for him, and that he held the rank of Kamadeva.

+The Jain Pradyumna Charitra gives several dramatic episodes from his life.
+Jealous princes repeatedly send him into dangerous places, but each time he comes back with new gifts.
+After defeating the guardian of a tank, he receives a makara-banner and becomes known as Makaraketu.
+Later, after defeating a demon in the Kāla forest, he receives a flower-bow and five flower-arrows, and the text says that from then on he truly bore the name Madana or Kāmadeva.
+The same work says that he married Rati, the daughter of the Vidyadhara Prabhanjana, and later married many other princesses, including Udadhi-kumari.

+In the end, the story turns toward renunciation.
+After hearing Neminatha's teaching and learning that Dvaraka would one day be destroyed, Pradyumna asks Krishna for permission to leave worldly life.
+He takes Jain initiation on Girnar, practises severe austerities, attains kevala jnana, and finally reaches moksha there.

+In Jain tradition, most of these episodes of life events of Pradyumana are told in Somkirti Acharya's Pradyumna Charitra, and Pradyumna is also described as a Kamadeva in the later summary Sanksipta Jain Mahabharata.